-A regular 20-1 English class, but geared towards the specific needs of ESL learners.
-The content studied is the same as in any other 20-1 and it does not appear as ESL on official transcripts.
+This course is a regular 20-1 English class, but geared towards the specific needs of ESL learners.
+The content studied is the same as in any other English 20-1 class and it does not appear as ESL on official transcripts.
+While this course is catered towards ESL students, the course demands are the same as a regular English 20-1 class.